geoscixyz/em/content/maxwell3_fdem/MT/MT_N_layered_Earth.rst

 Introduction
 ------------

-We present here a 1D modelisation of the MagnetoTelluric waves in a layered Earth and the associated geophysical data.
+We present here a 1D modelisation of the Magnetotelluric waves in a layered Earth and the associated geophysical data.
 Our goal is to build better representation of the different physical phenomenons and better understanding of the resulting data.
 This work follows the derivation presented in :cite:`ward1988` and is supported by interactive apps developed in a `binder`_.

  .. image:: http://mybinder.org/badge.svg
     :target: http://mybinder.org/repo/ubcgif/em_examples/notebooks/geophysical_surveys/MT_N_Layered_Earth/MT_n_layered_earth_example.ipynb